Greek finance minister tells bondholders swap offer is final

 A group of the biggest holders of Greek government debt said on Monday they would take part.
 Twelve banks, insurers, asset managers and hedge funds in the steering committee of bank lobby group IIF, which helped negotiation the bond swap deal, said in a statement they would take part in the exchange.

-They include BNP Paribas, Deutsche Bank, National Bank of Greece, Allianz and Greylock Capital Management.
+They include BNP Paribas (BNPP.PA), Deutsche Bank (DBKGn.DE), National Bank of Greece (NBGr.AT), Allianz (ALVG.DE) and Greylock Capital Management.

 Venizelos, a front runner for taking the socialist party leadership at a March 18 party ballot, said Greece was committed to its obligations under a second, 130 billion euro bailout which demands tough austerity measures and reforms.